TrebledJ/trebledj.github.io/content/posts/1970-01-01-styleguide.md

 - $Maybe (Either (a, a) (Bool, a)) \equiv (Maybe a, Maybe a)$
 - $1 + 2 + 3 + 4 + 5 \break + \cdots + 15 + 20 + 25 \break + \cdots + 100 + 200 + 300 \break + \cdots + 500 + 100 + 1500 \break + \cdots + \cdots + \cdots + 0 \break = -1$

-### Quotes
+### Blockquotes

-> Cat ipsum dolor sit amet, always hungry. **Poop** on *grasses* ~~i show my fluffy belly~~ <sup>but it's a trap!</sup> if you pet it i will tear up your hand and sniff sniff sniff sniff but step on your keyboard while you're gaming and then turn in a {% tag "learning", "circle" %} but human is washing you why halp oh the horror flee scratch hiss bite hell is other people.
+> {% abbr "Cat", "Wild tigress!" %} ipsum dolor sit amet, always hungry. **Poop** on *grasses* ~~i show my fluffy belly~~ <sup>but it's a trap!</sup> if you pet it i will tear up your hand and sniff sniff sniff sniff but step on your keyboard while you're gaming and then turn in a {% tag "circle", "learning" %} but human is washing you why halp oh the horror flee scratch hiss bite hell is other people.
 >
 > ```cpp
 > #include <iostream>